How to grow tomatoes

-Like its relatives chili peppers, potatoes and tobacco, tomatoes originates from South America.
+Like its' relatives chili peppers, potatoes and tobacco, tomatoes originate from South America.
 The name ”tomato” comes from the word tomatl which means ”the swelling fruit” in the Aztec language.
 It is a fast growing plant that thrives in hydroponic systems like Botanium.

 The familiar tomato smell can be spread by just brushing the leaves of the plant.
 It comes from a chemical similar to nicotine and is an effective, natural insect repellent.

 Tomatoes are classified as either determinate or indeterminate.
 The difference is that determinate varieties grow up to a certain height and then stop, while indeterminate species keep on growing indefinitely.
 When growing indoors, it is impractical having a plant that gets 2-3 meter tall.
 Therefore we don’t recommend growing indeterminate varieties in Botanium.
 Determinate dwarf tomatoes are a much better choice.
 (See end of the post for recommendations)